Saudi National Bank

-Saudi National Bank (SNB; البنك الأهلي السعودي), also known as SNB AlAhli, formerly known as The National Commercial Bank (NCB), is the largest commercial bank in Saudi Arabia.
+Saudi National Bank (SNB; البنك الأهلي السعودي), also known as SNB AlAhli, formerly known as National Commercial Bank, is the largest commercial bank in Saudi Arabia.

 In April 2021, National Commercial Bank merged with Samba Financial Group under the name of Saudi National Bank.

 On 27 March 2023, Ammar Abdul Wahed Al Khudairy resigned as the bank's chairman citing personal reasons, two weeks after Al Khudairy stated that SNB would not be acquiring more shares in troubled Swiss bank Credit Suisse due to regulatory constraints, which caused more panic among investors.

+SNB was ranked third on Forbes Middle East's Top 100 Lists Companies 2025 list.
+It was also ranked second on Forbes Middle East's 30 Most Valuable Banks 2025 list.

 SNB Group

 The Saudi National Bank “SNB Group” “Arabic: البنك الأهلي السعودي” is a Saudi bank headquartered in Riyadh, the capital city of Saudi Arabia.
 The bank was founded in December 1953 under the name of the National Commercial Bank “NCB”.
 In 2021, SNB has emerged as a banking champion after completing one of the largest mergers in the region between the National Commercial Bank and Samba Financial Group.
 Currently, SNB has subsidiaries and affiliates operating in 8 countries around the world.

 The Saudi National Bank is mainly owned by the Saudi Government represented by the Public Investment Fund and the General Organization for Social Insurance (GOSI).

 Being the largest financial group in Saudi Arabia and one of the largest powerhouses in the region, SNB plays a vital role in supporting economic transformation in Saudi Arabia by transforming the local banking sector and catalyzing the delivery of Saudi Arabia’s Vision 2030.
 SNB strategy is closely aligned with the Saudi Vision programs, levering on its position as the largest institutional and specialized financier in the Kingdom to support the Kingdom’s landmark deals and mega projects.

-SNB robust balance sheet, resilient business model, and healthy liquidity position enhance the Bank’s local and regional capabilities, and to facilitate trade and capital flows between the Kingdom and regional and global markets.
+SNB balance sheet, business model, and liquidity position help the Bank’s local and regional capabilities, and to facilitate trade and capital flows between the Kingdom and regional and global markets.